iotaledger/docs.iota.org/docs/for_devs/request_tw.md

 ## Review the Commission

-As you know your project better, technical writers will turn to your expertise through the whole process.
-Once they are done, however, you are the final judge of the work.
-Read it carefully, make sure that it provides all necessary information, provides only true information, has no ambiguous meanings, and does not misrepresent your work in any other way.
+Technical writers will turn to your expertise through the whole process.
+Even more, you are the final judge of their work.
+Read it carefully, make sure that it provides all necessary information, provides only true information, has no ambiguous meanings, and presents your project in its spirit.

 Technical writers will notify you when their commission is ready for a review.